 In this tutorial I’ll be demonstrating how to batch export multiple images from Adobe Illustrator — particularly JPG, PNG, PDF, and SVG.

 A good example of the usefulness of this sort of feature would be for logo design.
 Illustrator’s Export for Screens feature allows you to batch export your logo in all of the different formats and color variations you would need, and in this tutorial I’ll be showing you how to use it.

 The following is just a brief overview of the steps taken to batch export multiple images from Adobe Illustrator.
-For complete step-by-step instructions, please refer to the video tutorial at the top of the page.
+For complete step-by-step instructions, please refer to the video tutorial below:

 Batch Export Multiple Images from Adobe Illustrator